Larry the Cable Guy: Health Inspector: Reception

-The film was panned by critics.
-On Rotten Tomatoes, it has an approval rating of 5% based on reviews from 39 critics.
-The website's consensus states: "An aggressively lowbrow vehicle for its titular star, this gross-out comedy fails to "git-r-done."
-On Metacritic it has a score of 21% based on reviews from 14 critics, indicating "Generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade "B+" on an A+ to F scale.

 Rotten Tomatoes ranked Larry The Cable Guy: Health Inspector #85 on its "The 100 Worst Reviewed Films of All Time: 2000-2009" list.

 Joe Leydon of Variety wrote: "Entirely comfortable as the crude character he has honed in countless stand-up routines and TV appearances, Larry the Cable Guy sustains a level of likeability that enables him to get away with a lot more than he has any right to.
 But, he remains very much an acquired taste."

 J. R. Jones of the Chicago Reader wrote: "Though some of his one-liners are pretty good, his shtick can't sustain this dutifully scripted comedy."

-Lou Lumenick of the New York Post called it "Virtually unwatchable and laugh-free."

 Awards

 The film was nominated for one Golden Raspberry Award, Larry the Cable Guy was nominated in the "Worst Actor" category.

 Home media

-The DVD was released August 8, 2006.
+The film was released on DVD on August 8, 2006.